nateleavitt/infusionsoft/README.md

 A Ruby wrapper for the Infusionsoft API

 **update notes**
-* 07/08/2015 - I am currently rewriting this gem to use the latest Infusionsoft API authentication Oauth flow.
-Also, I'm in the process of thinking about the best implementation for the gem.
-I would like to separate out the objects.
-For example make calls like so: Infusionsoft::Contact.add.
+* Currently - Going to add Infusionsoft API authentication Oauth flow.
+Also, I'm thinking of rewriting parts of it to make the calls more user friendly and adding some convenience methods.
 If you have any suggestions, let me know.
-* v1.1.9 - Implementation of tests (Thanks! @TheMetalCode)
+* 07/21/2015 - Implementation of tests and build/coverage (Thanks! @TheMetalCode)
 * v1.1.8 - Added a default user-agent in the headers.
 Also, give the ability to set your own user-agent in the config block.
 * v1.1.5 - Added a custom logger option.
 This will allow you to track all api calls/results in a separate log file.
 Defaults to $stdout if none is specified.
 To add logger specify `api_logger` in your [config block](#setup--configuration).